 The Evolution of the Cloud

-It spawned in the 1950s by mainframe computers, combined with virtualized servers in the 1970s, and subsequent advances in storage capabilities, chipsets, operating systems, and virtual memory.
+The “cloud” was spawned in the 1950s by mainframe computers, combined with virtualized servers in the 1970s, and subsequent advances in storage capabilities, chipsets, operating systems, and virtual memory.
 Then, in the 1990s, the “cloud” exploded when sufficient network bandwidth speed was developed and made available to the public.

 With dial-up modems a distant memory, today’s super-fast data speeds, high availability, mobility, and secure networks have materially transformed the way the global economy does business.
-Despite this seismic shift in tools available to businesses and empirical data showing that going to the cloud will generate competitive advantages, cost savings and business efficiencies, many companies have resisted going to the cloud.
+Despite this seismic shift in tools available to businesses and empirical data showing that going to the cloud will result in competitive advantages, cost savings and business efficiencies, many companies have resisted going to the cloud.

 There has never been a better time to leverage the cloud to align with your business requirements.
 In fact, companies that fail to do so risk being left behind in the digital economy.
 What follows are 8 key benefits of cloud computing.